 The centerpiece of our technology system is a school-wide wireless network that allows students with laptops or other devices to connect to the Internet.
 This technology ensures that all students, regardless of their hardware at home, can use the full capabilities of our web-based applications from any Windows, Chrome, or Apple based machine.

-Students in grades 8-12 generally bring their own laptop or tablet for use during the schol day.
-6th grade faculty have school-based laptops for use with 6th grade classes as needed.
+Students in grades 6-12 generally bring their own laptop or tablet for use during the school day.

 While many students use a laptop along with our wireless network, they can also use our computer lab equipped with Google Chromeboxes.
 There are also several Apple computers that serve as video and photo editors, and stand-alone devices that serve other specialized functions.